Hunv/can2mqtt/README.md

 # can2mqtt
-A Linux or Windows service to forward CAN frames to MQTT messages
+A Linux or Windows service to forward CAN frames to MQTT messages This description describes the current release version.
+Possibly there are changes, if you build from code.

 # Latest Updates
 This software was just updated.
 The main and breaking changes are: